How do I apply for Accommodation?

 If I leave University will I be liable for rent for the whole year?
-If you decide to officially withdraw from University you will be liable for rent up to the day you vacate your room plus a four week cancellation fee from the date you return your room key.
+If you decide to officially withdraw from University you will be liable for rent up to the date you withdraw and vacate your room along with a four week cancellation fee from this date.

 When can I occupy my room?
-Move-in day is Saturday 14th September 2013.
-Specific instructions regarding this day will be included in the information you receive with your room offer.
+Move-in day is Saturday 19th September 2014.
+Specific instructions and timings regarding this day will be included in the information you receive with your room offer.
 You will be greeted by University staff and students and issued with your room key.
 We are unable to accommodate early arrivals due to summer commitments.

 Can I bring my car?
 No, unless there is some specific medical reason to make an exception, no cars can be kept on campus or at the halls.
 This is a part of the terms & conditions of the halls contract.

 Can I bring my dog/cat/hamster/budgie etc?
 No, sorry.
 Exceptions are made for guide dogs or similar, but generally no pets are allowed.

 What bills will I have to pay?
 All hall charges include fuel and water bills, Internet access and basic room contents insurance.

 What is provided by us?
 Cooker, microwave, fridge, freezer, kettle, toaster, vacuum cleaner, mop and bucket and dustpan and brush.